Analytic approximation of plurisubharmonic singularities: Relative types

-2. Relative types have the obvious property $\sigma(\sum \alpha_j\, u_j,\vph)\ge \sum\alpha_j\, \sigma(u_j,\vph)$ and hence are concave functionals on $\PSH_x$, while for the divisorial valuations $\cR_j$ there is always an equality.
+2. Relative types have the obvious property $\sigma(\sum \alpha_j\, u_j,\vph)\ge \sum\alpha_j\, \sigma(u_j,\vph)$ and hence are concave functionals on $\PSH_0$, while for the divisorial valuations $\cR_j$ the inequality becomes an equality.
 From this point of view, relation (\ref{eq:inf}) is similar to the representation of concave functions as lower envelope of linear ones, which holds on linear topological spaces.
-This can be put into the general picture of tropical analysis on plurisubharmonic singularities \cite{R7}, \cite{R9}.
+This can be put into the picture of tropical analysis on psh singularities \cite{R7}, \cite{R9}.